ArthurJ01/MiniGit/readme.md

 This project is a re-implementation of git, mostly following gits internal structure.

 # Why did I make this
-This was created as a learning exercise, to enhance my C++ skills as well as help me understand how git works internally.
+This was created as a learning exercise, to enhance my C++ skills as well as help me understand how git works internally, I also tried using a makefile for this project to learn a bit about make.
 Focus has not been on code structure or performance.

 # Features
 Implemented commands are: